The first confirmed heartbeat of a supermassive black hole is still going strong more than ten years after first being observed.

 “This shows us that simple scalings with black hole mass work even for the rarest types of behavior.”

 Lead author Dr. Chichuan Jin of the National Astronomical Observatories, Chinese Academy of Sciences, said: “This heartbeat is amazing!

 “It proves that such signals arising from a supermassive black hole can be very strong and persistent.
 It also provides the best opportunity for scientists to further investigate the nature and origin of this heartbeat signal.”

 The next step in the research is to perform a comprehensive analysis of this intriguing signal, and compare it with the behavior of stellar-mass black holes in our Milky Way.

 Reference: “Reobserving the NLS1 galaxy RE J1034+396 – I. The long-term, recurrent X-ray QPO with a high significance” by Chichuan Jin, Chris Done and Martin Ward, 10 June 2020, Monthly Notices of the Royal Astronomical Society.

-The research was supported by the National Natural Science Foundation of China, the Strategic Pioneer Program on Space Science of Chinese Academy of Sciences, and the Science and Technology Facilities Council, UK.
+The research was funded by the National Natural Science Foundation of China, the Strategic Pioneer Program on Space Science, Chinese Academy of Sciences, and the Science and Technology Facilities Council, UK.